core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Each of the servers S1 and S2 is identified by the IP source address of the CoAP response.
 If the client wishes to discover resources that a particular server hosts within a particular application group, it may use unicast discovery request(s) to this server, i.e., to its respective unicast IP address.
 Alternatively the client may use the discovered group resource type (e.g., rt=g.light) to infer which resources are present below the group resource.

 The semantics "g.\<GROUPTYPE\>" for the values of the attribute "rt" is exclusively intended to support examples in this document.
-To be effectively usable, such Resource Type values have to be registered in the "Resource Type (rt=) Link Target Attribute Values" IANA registry {{Resource.Type.Link.Target.Attribute.Values}} within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

 ~~~~~~~~~~~